 Unlike traditional analytical forecasting processes, Aimsun Live (which is based on the simulation of individual vehicles) combines the best of simulation and data analytics.

 Via Johnson Controls’ Meridian ITS platform for monitoring and controlling transport systems, Aimsun Live can emulate the M4’s intelligent transportation policies like ramp meters, variable speed limit and variable message signs.
-Aimsun Live provides Meridian with analytical predictions, continuous monitoring and on-demand simulations, with one-hour forecasts set at 15-minute intervals.
+Aimsun Live provides Meridian with analytical predictions, continuous monitoring and on-demand Response Plan Evaluations, with one-hour forecasts set at 15-minute intervals.

 Aimsun Live also has an interface with the Sydney Coordinated Adaptive Traffic System (SCATS) for reading detection data and real-time traffic signal controller status, which means that it can accurately emulate the SCATS traffic signal logic.